atk4/dsql/docs/queries.rst

 When you create new Query it always start in "select" mode.
 You can switch query to a different mode using :php:meth:`mode`.
-Normally you shouldn't bother calling this method and instead use one of the next 5 methods.
+Normally you shouldn't bother calling this method and instead use one of the following methods.
 They will switch the query mode for you and execute query:

 .. php:method:: select()

     Switch back to "select" mode and execute `select` statement.

     See `Modifying Select Query`_.

 .. php:method:: insert()